Neural Fields for Highly Accelerated 2D Cine Phase Contrast MRI: Experimental section

 \subsection{Locally low-rank regularized solution}

 We solve one variational problem for each flow encoding $f^0, f^1$:

-The second term is the locally low-rank regularizer, where $\bm{P}_i$ extracts a small patch of $u$ of size $8\times8\times N_T$ and reshapes it into the Casorati matrix, $\|\cdot\|_*$ is the nuclear norm acting on non-overlapping patches and penalizes its rank, and $\lambda_{\text{LLR}}\geq 0$ is the regularization parameter.
+The second term is the locally low-rank regularizer, where $\bm{P}_i$ extracts a small patch of $u$ of size $8\times8\times N_T$ and reshapes it into the Casorati matrix, $\|\cdot\|_*$ is the nuclear norm acting on non-overlapping patches by penalizing their rank, and $\lambda_{\text{LLR}}\geq 0$ is the regularization parameter.
 Numerically, the problem is solved using FISTA over 30 iterations, as implemented in the BART toolbox for computational MRI~\cite{uecker2015berkeley}.